How will your health impact your retirement savings?

 How does your health impact your retirement plan?

-It’s simple: If you’re healthy, you’ll likely live longer and will need a larger retirement fund to retain a comfortable lifestyle during those extra years.
+It’s simple: If you’re healthy, you’ll likely live longer and will need a larger retirement fund to maintain a comfortable lifestyle during those extra years.
 If you’re unhealthy, you may have a shorter lifespan—but you’ll most likely have higher medical bills during retirement.

 The cost of health care is climbing, but we’re not planning for it